marvinmorelo/TestImagineApp/parteDos/README.md

 ParteDos

-Open index.html and you will all code questions resolved.
+Open index.html and you can see all code questions resolved.
 Others answers you can read then at the solucionPreguntasParteDos.js file